 When temperatures rise, lots of people head to the lake, the beach, or even the pool to enjoy the water and cool off.
-Some families like to head down a waterslide, while others like to take out a boat or a yacht.
+Some families like to head down a waterslide, while others like to take out a boat or go on a yacht charter.
 While each of these activities can be fun, the most important thing is that you are safe.
 In fact, keep an eye on your parents and other adults in the group.
 There’s a good chance they are trying to follow the rules and set an example for you to follow.

 - Safe Kids Worldwide: Boating